 “We all have a part to play, without effective antibiotics, minor infections could become deadly.
 You don’t need antibiotics for a cough or cold, as this is usually a viral infection and antibiotics are not effective against viral infections.
 People can self care by getting plenty of rest and if necessary buying remedies over the counter at your local pharmacy.

-“In Leeds we have the Seriously Resistant campaign (www.seriouslyresistant.com), where local people can find out why the misuse or overuse of antibiotics is a threat to future healthcare.”
+“In Leeds we have the Seriously Resistant campaign, where local people can find out why the misuse or overuse of antibiotics is a threat to future healthcare.”
 You can visit the website by following the link www.seriouslyresistant.com

 Philomena Corrigan, Chief Executive at NHS Leeds Clinical Commissioning Group, said: “I would urge people of Leeds to take action now, as we’re at risk where many medical advances like surgery and chemotherapy could become compromised because antibiotics may no longer work.